SK-EID/smart-id-java-client/README.md

 #### Response Parameters
 * `sessionID`: Required.
 String used to request the operation result.
 * `verificationCode`: Required.
 Object describing the Verification Code to be displayed.
     * `type`: Required.
-Type of the VC code.
-Currently, the only allowed type is `alphaNumeric4`.
+Type of the verification code.
+Currently, the only allowed type is `numeric4`.
     * `value`: Required.
-Value of the VC code.
+Value of the verification code.

 #### Examples of initiating a notification-based signature session